|

 Onimex began to reverse engineer the sibling rivalry

-There was a polar dynamic in
+There was a dynamic in

 never met Onimex at any point in time.
 Did Bri pick this day